sonnyxsm/pumpcheck/README.md

 # pumpcheck

-Get Crypto Announcements on Your Discord Server.
+Get Crypto Announcements on Your Discord Server

-**pumpcheck** Sends a Discord Webhook from CoinGecko's API.
+**pumpcheck** Sends a Discord Webhook from CoinGecko's API

 ## Running